csckcac/platform/products/as/modules/distribution/README.txt

 --------

-WSO2 Inc. offers a variety of professional Training Programs, including training on general Web services as well as WSO2 AppServer, Apache Axis2, Data Services and a number of other products.
+WSO2 Inc. offers a variety of professional Training Programs, including training on general Web services as well as WSO2 Application Server, Apache Axis2, Data Services and a number of other products.

 For additional support information please refer to